saccharome/CBC/README.md

 usearch v8.0.1517_i86linux64
 ```

 * 2.1.2.2.
-An environmental variable must be created to USEARCH in PATH, eg. __$uv81__.
+An environmental variable must be created to USEARCH in PATH, e.g. __$uv81__.
 Change the variable for USEARCH inside each script as required.

 ### 2.2.
 Databases